Nozom1466/Pytorch-Tutorial-Examples/Image_and_Video/Object_Detection_Finetuning/README.md

 ## Takeaways

-> Code in the tutorial CANNOT get the same performance as the proposed result with scores below `0.5` on average.
+> Code in the tutorial CANNOT get the same performance in the tutorial (my model's score is below `0.5` on average).
 (Notice `torchvision` version difference)
 > Image data type in  `Visualization` part is really a mess....😰:
 > (QUESTION) Is there any difference between training on CPU and training on GPU ?
 (Better performance on Colab GPU for me...)